speech bubbles

 Be sure to review the Expectation Conversation web page and the related guide for more information and guidance.

-My team set expectations recently, but outside of the February–April time period, do I have to have another expectation conversation?
+My team set expectations recently, but outside of the November–April time period, do I have to have another expectation conversation?

 Use this time period as an opportunity to revisit the expectations and make sure that you both understand the expectations and what success looks like.